donald-mack/mayor/README.md

 opperate this way.
 In America powerful people desire to be mayors and political allegiance is paramount.

-In Canada the mayor is one vote that is mean as a symbol of the common voice.
+In Canada the mayor is one vote that is meant as a symbol of the common voice.
 Our mayors are meant to have no political allegiance.
 Their role is to persaude counsil to think about the common voice before that of their own wards.
-City hall is resonsible for the aspects of our lives that effect us each and every day.
+City hall is responsible for the aspects of our lives that effect us each and every day.
 There is no value in letting politics slow that process down.

 # The Conservative movement is hurting Canada